cortexlabs/cortex/docs/development.md

 1. Run the off-cluster operator (rebuilds and restarts with file changes): `make devstart`
 1. On a separate terminal, configure your cortex installation to use the off-cluster operator: `cx configure`
 1. When prompted for operator URL, use `http://localhost:8888`
-1. Run `make devstart` to rebuild/restart the operator and CLI on file changes.